huoww07/Bioinformatics-for-RNA-Seq/lessons/08_bash_scripts.md

 # Before moving on to next step, make sure your STAR folder contains 14 bam files, one for each replicate.
+# You can do so by running
+sh ./scripts/star_align_individual.sh

 # Gene quantification using featureCounts - This step compiles all alignment results together.
 This is done after alignment is finished for all samples.